Preventing Opioid Rx Theft & Ensuring Secure PHI Transfer

 Health care administrators may also be interested in reviewing the PROTECT PHI protocol for implementation in their organizations.

-Development of this Toolkit
+Development of this toolkit

 This toolkit was developed by researchers and clinicians at the Geriatrics Research Education and Clinical Center (GRECC) at the Madison VA Hospital and the University of Wisconsin-Madison School of Medicine & Public Health (Principal Investigator: Korey A. Kennelty, PharmD, PhD).
 This project was supported by a VA Innovation VISN 12 Award, The John A. Hartford Foundation.
 Additional support was provided by the UW-Madison School of Medicine and Public Health and the Community-Academic Partnerships core of the University of Wisconsin Institute for Clinical and Translational Research (UW ICTR), grant 1UL1RR025011 from the Clinical and Translational Science Award (CTSA) program of the National Center for Research Resources, National Institutes of Health.